Living Conditions in The Gambia

 Transportation

-The Peace Corps provides a bicycle allowance to all Volunteers as part of the settling in allowance to purchase a bicycle for use for local transport around their site and work location.
+The Peace Corps provides either a bicycle or bicycle allowance in addition to a helmet, and basic bike maintenance tools for use for local transport around their site and work location.
 For longer trips, Volunteers rely on either formal or informal public transportation, with fares depending on the length of the ride.
 The formal public transportation network consists of government buses that make regular trips between main towns throughout the country.
-The informal public transportation network consists of larger passenger vans (locally referred to as a gele gele), seven-passenger vans, and taxis; the informal network has more comprehensive coverage than the formal network and can be used to get to bus stations in major areas.
+The informal public transportation network consists of larger passenger vans (locally referred to as a gele gele), 7-passenger vans, and taxis; the informal network has more comprehensive coverage than the formal network and can be used to get to bus stations in major areas.
 Additionally, Volunteers are able to cross the River Gambia on the Banjul-Barra and Lamin-Koto-Janjanbureh ferries.
-For many Volunteers living off the road, the first or final leg of their journey is taken on a donkey cart or by foot, as these are sometimes the only modes of transportation that are leaving/heading to the village.
+While crossing remember to use Peace Corps-provided life jackets.
+For many Volunteers, the first or final leg of their journey is taken on a donkey cart or by foot, as these are sometimes the only modes of transportation that connect to the village.

 Social activities

 Some Volunteers will spend their days visiting compounds in their village socializing and practicing their language skills.
-Many meals are shared and being with family in the compound while meals are being prepared and enjoyed can while away many hours on a hot afternoon.
+Family meals are always shared among people within the compound.
+Being with family in the compound while meals are being prepared or helping out your host mom with cooking, are great ways to spend your time on a hot afternoon.

 Goats, cats, dogs, chickens, donkeys, or horses may grace your family compound and provide the children in the compound great entertainment.
 Household spaces are extended to the outdoors in The Gambia and the family compound is a place of socialization and connection.

 The Gambia is a stunningly beautiful country.
-The country sits at the edge of the Sahel and the more tropical jungle and the variations in weather reflect this.
-The country is well suited for those who enjoy stargazing (with no light pollution from large cities, it is easy to spot constellations and shooting stars).
-The Gambia has some of the most beautiful sunrises and sunsets and, with its various waterways (river, ocean), there are a lot of great water activities that can be pursued during free weekends and vacations.
+The country sits at the edge of the Sahel, and the more tropical jungle and the variations in weather reflect this (the hot/dry and rainy seasons).
+The Gambia has some of the most beautiful sunrises and sunsets.
+With its various waterways (i.e. ocean and rivers), there are a lot of water activities that can be pursued on weekends and during vacations.
 Kayaking and fishing trips are available in some places.
 The Gambia also contains unique wildlife such as monkeys, hyenas, hippos, crocodiles, and chimpanzees in different parts of the country.
 The country is renowned for its birdlife and is a fabulous place for birdwatching.

 In The Gambia you will likely be much more off the grid than when you are in the United States.
 You will have plenty of time to bike, run, walk, practice yoga, work out, or plant a garden.
 Many Volunteers take advantage of their spare time to read, write, draw, crochet/knit, or play a musical instrument.

-There are libraries at the Peace Corps offices in Serekunda and Basse, with limited but interesting collections of books donated by past and present Volunteers.
-E-readers are also a great option for Volunteers who don’t want to be limited by the selection at the Peace Corps offices—such devices are small enough to be charged through solar power and trips to Serekunda/Basse are opportunities to download new books.
+There are libraries at the Peace Corps offices and training center in Bijilo, Basse, and Massembeh with limited, but interesting collections of books donated by past and present Volunteers.
+E-readers are also a great option for Volunteers who don't want to be limited by the selection at the Peace Corps offices and training center.
+Such devices are small enough to be charged through solar power and trips to Bijilo, Basse, and Massembeh are opportunities to download new books.
 People who like to write find time to keep up with correspondence, write in their journals, or write short stories or poetry.
 A battery-powered shortwave radio will be useful if you want to stay current on world events.

 Professionalism, dress, and behavior

 Gambians attach great importance to neatness and proper dress particularly in an office or school setting, and Volunteers must show respect for Gambian attitudes by dressing suitably both on and off the job.
 When conducting official business in government or the Peace Corps offices, Trainees and Volunteers are expected to wear a business casual shirt or an African-style shirt, dress, long skirt, or long pants, and professional-looking shoes or sandals.
 Gambians are incredibly expressive and formal with their clothing when they dress for work in the capital or at special events.
-The clothing made here is both modest and beautiful with long tunics on men and long and flowing gowns on women.
-Volunteers often end up wearing more traditional Gambian dress for formal events.
+The clothing made here is both modest and beautiful with long tunics for men and long and flowing gowns for women.
+Volunteers often wear more traditional Gambian dress for formal events.

-Gambians tend to express themselves in a clear binary between male and female identities.
-While men’s clothing does not conform to traditional business dress in the United States (i.e. longer Muslim tunics and dress for men), there are clear signifiers and differences between men and women’s dress.
+There is a clear distinction between male and female modes of dress in The Gambia.
+While men’s clothing does not conform to traditional business dress in the United States (e.g., longer Muslim tunics and dress for men), there are clear signifiers and differences between men and women’s dress.

 Additionally, Volunteers may consider bringing at least one more formal outfit for certain official functions at the U.S. Embassy or other professional development opportunities.
 If Volunteers bring formal attire from the U.S. in lieu of purchasing something locally, you may consider a lightweight blazer, button down shirt, trousers for men, or lightweight yet modest business casual clothing for women (dresses and skirts are fine if they are below the knee and with shoulders covered).
 Please note that business casual clothing will not be necessary for the day-to-day life of most Volunteers.